mcleodchris/next.chrismcleod.dev/src/posts/2021-01-01-objectives-for-2021.md

 In late 2019 and pre-COVID 2020 I was successfully working hard to lose weight.
 I can't reinstate the exact same routines in 2021, but I have an exercise bike, [Apple Fitness +](https://www.apple.com/uk/apple-fitness-plus/), and a desire to get back on track.

-I'm not asking for any sort of miracle weight loss.
-Just to feel more comfortable in some of my clothes again, and some signs of improvement.
+I'm not asking for any sort of miracle weight loss, but to feel more comfortable in some of my clothes again, and some signs of improvement.

 ### 4\.
 Continue My DevOps Journey